Question

 Answer:

-Some say the name Jehovah is derived from the Freemason pagan god Jahbulon, a mixture of three gods in one, the Architect of the universe.
+Some say the name Jehovah is derived from the Freemason pagan god Jahbulon, who is a mixture of three gods in one, the Architect of the universe.

-But according to the book ‘Eden in Egypt’, it says that "the final translation of the masonic god Jahbulon could well be Thoth, Lord of Heliopolis, or Thoth Pyramid of Heliopolis."
+But according to the book ‘Eden in Egypt’, it claims that "The final translation of the masonic god Jahbulon could well be Thoth, Lord of Heliopolis, or Thoth Pyramid of Heliopolis."
+Accordingly, this god is not the same as Jehovah or Yahweh (YHWH) in the Bible.

-I find it hard to believe that the first syllable (Jah) in Jahbulon has anything to do with Jehovah.
+It is silly to think that the first syllable (Jah) in Jahbulon (The freemason pagan god) has anything to do with Jehovah.

 YHWH is the Same As Jehovah